 The performance of the chief executive officer and the board was undertaken in the reporting period identifying both strengths and development actions.
 The performance of other senior management was conducted by the chief executive officer.

 The members of the Nomination and Remuneration Committee during the year were:

-- Ms Kate Costello (Chairperson to September 2014) Independent Non-Executive - Mr Alan Baxter (Chairman from October 2014) Independent Non-Executive - Mr Garry Dinnie Independent Non-Executive Director - Mr Steve Killelea Non-Executive
+- Mr Alan Baxter Independent Non-Executive (Chairman) - Mr Garry Dinnie Independent Non-Executive Director - Mr Steve Killelea Non-Executive